-I've loved school and learning since kindergarten, maybe even before that.
+I've loved learning since kindergarten, maybe even before that.
 My love for learning has not gone away.
-After four years at Chapman University, I pursued a career in student affairs and completed my master's work in higher education at the University of Arizona.
-I went back for round three and am completing my doctoral degree in higher education leadership and policy at Vanderbilt University.
+After completing my undergraduate studies at Chapman University and my master's in higher education at the University of Arizona, I went back for round three and am pursuing my doctoral degree in higher education leadership and policy at Vanderbilt University.

-As we continue to learn and write, we love working with professionals, companies, and organizations across the country who want to learn more about Generation Z.
+As we continue to learn and write, we love working with professionals, companies, and organizations who want to learn more about Generation Z.

-Corey and I share our current work, upcoming events, news, and publications on our website GenerationZGoestoCollege.com.
+Corey and I share our current work, upcoming events, news, and publications on our website, TheGenZHub.com.
 Stay tuned for some upcoming work soon!

 Co-authored by Dr. Corey Seemiller and I, Generation Z Goes to College, focuses on the post-Millennial cohort of students.
 This book highlights research findings about Gen Z and how they will influence college and universities.
 It provides strategies for educators and administrators to successfully educate, engage, and empower Generation Z students.

 Corey and I discussed Generation Z implications for campus professionals and provide insights for enhancing practice on the college campus.

 I'm so blessed that my work allows me to do one of my favorite things--travel and connect with incredible people all over the U.S. and abroad.
 You can check my availability, keep up with who I’m working with, and where I'm heading next.